-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 in English Language as well as Maths at grade 7/A or above.|
+|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in English Language.
+Maths at grade 7/A or above.|

-|Start Date:||Sept 2017|
+|Start Date:||Sept 2018|

 What will I learn?